This website is in loving memory of Jessica

 this young woman did not construct bridges, make major scientific

-discoveries, or add physically to the great ongoing pagent of
+physically to the great ongoing pagent of human achievement -

 Her